Weakly-supervised Multi-output Regression via Correlated Gaussian Processes: Gradients of Variational Bounds

 \subsection{Matrix Derivatives of $\Lcvb$}

 Let $\Lcvbone$ denote the first term in $\Lcvb$, $\log \N(\y | \zero, \B + \KFu\K^{-1}_{\mathbf{u},\mathbf{u}}\KuF + \D)$.
 Note that this is structurally equivalent to the marginal distribution of sparse convolved multi-output GP (1) proposed by \citet{alvarez2011computationally}.
 Our derivation is similar to their work, we thus directly provide the results.
-A reader who wants to find detailed derivations is referred to the supplement of \citet{alvarez2011computationally}.
+The reader is referred to the supplement of \citet{alvarez2011computationally} for detailed derivations.

-with $\bA = \Kuu + \KuF (\B + \D)^{-1}\KFu$; $\bQ = \left( \Binv \bJ \Binv \odot \bP \right)$; $\bJ = \B - \Y \Y^\top + \KFu \bA^{-1} \KuF \B^{-1} \Y \Y^\top + \left( \KFu \bA^{-1} \KuF \B^{-1} \Y \Y^\top \right)^\top - \KFu \bC \KuF$; $\bC = \Ainv + \Ainv\KuF\Binv\Y\Y^\top\Binv\KFu\Ainv$, where $\odot$ is the Hadamard product and $\bP = \I_M \otimes \mathbf{1}_{N \times N}$, where $\mathbf{1}_{N \times N}$ denotes the $N \times N$ matrix with ones and $\otimes$ is the Kronecker product.
+with $\bQ = \left( \Binv \bJ \Binv \odot \bP \right)$; $\bJ = \B - \Y \Y^\top + \KFu \bA^{-1} \KuF \B^{-1} \Y \Y^\top + \left( \KFu \bA^{-1} \KuF \B^{-1} \Y \Y^\top \right)^\top - \KFu \bC \KuF$; $\bC = \Ainv + \Ainv\KuF\Binv\Y\Y^\top\Binv\KFu\Ainv$, where $\odot$ is the Hadamard product and $\bP = \I_M \otimes \mathbf{1}_{N \times N}$, where $\mathbf{1}_{N \times N}$ denotes the $N \times N$ matrix with ones and $\otimes$ is the Kronecker product.